Kookaburra Song Kookaburra Sits in the Old Gum Tree

 Marion left Toorak College in 1943 and worked in many welfare roles, mostly with the YWCA.
 While not officially taking out copyright, throughout her life, Marion frequently acknowledged ownership of the song and often gave permission to others to use it.
 In 1987 she assigned copyright and ownership of all her private records to the Libraries Board of South Australia.
 Marion Sinclair died on 15 February 1988.
 The Libraries Board of South Australia sold the copyright to the Kookaburra song to Larrikin Music Publishing Pty Ltd. for $6,100.
 Larrikin Music was bought by Music Sales Corporation in 1988.

-Kookaburra Song Controversy Copyright - Was It Plagiarised?
+Kookaburra Song Controversy

-This little Australian nursery rhyme was recently involved in a major court case.
+This little Australian nursery rhyme was recently involved in a significant court case.
 The legal episode started in 2008 when the Australian Broadcasting Corporation TV show Spicks & Specks asked the question, " What children's song is contained in the song Down Under? " The answer supplied was Kookaburra.
 Only becoming aware of the similarity when raised by the TV show, Norman Lurie, the managing director of Larrikin Music, which had acquired the copyright for the song in 1988, launched the legal action claiming copyright infringements – namely plagiarism.

 • About the Song - Down Under by Men at Work